Macschrauber/Macschrauber-s-Rom-Dump/README.md

 <br>

-Use my Github Downloader to obtain a copy with no quarantine flag set:
+Use my Github Downloader, to obtain a copy with no quarantine flag set:
 <br>
 [https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/releases/download/Release/Download.the.Dumper.from.github.zip](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/releases/download/Release/Download.the.Dumper.from.github.zip)
 <br>